hannesm/platform-blog/Signing-the-opam-repository.md

 - Extraneous dependencies attacks: metadata is signed, and if the signature does not match, it is not accepted.

-  > NOTE: the `provides` field -- yet unimplemented, see the document in
-  > `opam/doc/design` -- could provide a vector in this case, by advertising a
-  > replacement for a popular package.
-Additional measures will be taken when
-  > implementing the feature, like requiring a signature for the provided
-  > package.

 - Mix-and-match attacks: the repository has a linearity condition, and partial repositories are not possible.